xvitaly/srcrepair/docs/source/fps-configs.rst

 If you use developer console (can be called by pressing **~** (tilde) button), don't forget to press **Enter** after entering each row.

-.. index:: FPS-configs, reverse FPS-configs, maximum quality configs
+.. index:: reverse FPS-configs, maximum quality configs
 .. _fps-maxquality:

 Reverse FPS-configs